Japan imposes new virus measures in Tokyo ahead of Olympics

 Suga also raised the alert level for Kyoto in western Japan and the southern island prefecture of Okinawa, where cases have surged in recent weeks.
 The new status there is to continue through May 5, the end of Japan's “Golden Week” holidays, to discourage traveling.

+“In order to protect the medical systems in Tokyo, we have to work much harder to further reduce the movement of people,” Koike said.
+“We must curb the infections so we don't have another resurgence at the time of the Olympics."

+“We must endure this difficult time until vaccines are widely available,” she added.

-The alert status was raised on Monday for three other areas — Osaka, neighboring Hyogo and Miyagi in the north.
+The alert status was also raised on Monday for parts of three other prefectures — Osaka, neighboring Hyogo and Miyagi in the north.
 They have had sharp increases in daily cases since early March, soon after Japan scaled down a partial and non-binding state of emergency that began in January.

+With Friday's additions, 15 cities in the six prefectures, including downtown Tokyo, are designated for elevated virus measures.

 The steps come less than three weeks after the emergency was lifted for Tokyo, underscoring the difficulty of balancing anti-virus measures and the economy.
 Suga’s government has been criticized for being too slow in enacting anti-virus measures out of a reluctance to further damage the pandemic-hit economy.